| |

 I already was chasing butterflies (and caterpillars),

-and over the years I took some pictures of butterflies
+and over the years I took several pictures of butterflies

-on holidays, but only just recently I started to photograph
+on holidays, but only in 2002 I started to photograph

 fire started more or less by chance when I took some